Skip to main content

 FAQs

-Every stat Windmill tracks — activity (Windmill active days, messages to Windy), 1:1s (note edits, agenda topics, prep responses, meeting time), feedback (given, received, Windy-prompted), Pulse (responses, surveys created), performance reviews (drafts, answers, completion), code activity (commits, lines, PRs), meetings (count, time), and per-integration stats from connected AI tools (Claude, Codex, Cursor) and code tools.Open the stat picker to see the full list grouped by category.
+Every stat Windmill tracks — activity (Windmill active days, messages to Windy), 1:1s (note edits, agenda topics, prep responses, meeting time), feedback (given, received, Windy-prompted), Pulse (responses, surveys created), performance reviews (drafts, answers, completion), code activity (commits, lines, PRs), meetings (count, time), and per-integration stats from connected AI tools (Claude, Codex, Cursor, and Devin) and code tools.Open the stat picker to see the full list grouped by category.

 Not yet.
 The view is saved in the URL though, so bookmarks work — and you can paste the URL into a doc or share it with a teammate.